Lifestyle

 By Carolyn Tate

 Any animal lover knows that pets are a great companion.
-They provide companionship and unconditional love, help fight depression, improve our mood and outlook, promote healing, increase resilience, and offer a wonderful distraction from our troubles.
+They provide unconditional love, help fight depression, improve our mood and outlook, promote healing, increase resilience, and offer a wonderful distraction from our troubles.

 There is even research that shows dog and cat owners laugh more on a daily basis than those who don’t have pets.
 And we know that they can be incredibly helpful for your mental health after you’ve suffered a loss.